Jing Ding

 Screen result: potentially eligible patients.

-Application Size and Scope
+Application size and scope

 The Advanced Screening for Active Protocols (ASAP) accesses seven EMR-related databases and one ASAP-specific database, using Oracle.
 The ASAP-specific database contains 18 tables and 11 views.
 In addition, ASAP accesses the other seven databases through 14 materialized views.
 The largest database table has approximately 125 million rows, which equates to 1 million rows in its corresponding materialized view.
 The application has 36 Web pages, including ASCX controls.